Andrej-Hric/UCL_Project_Metagenomics/README.md

 Undergraduate research project in metagenomics

 > ⚠️ **Disclaimer:** This project was completed during my undergraduate degree and may contain mistakes as my scripting skills were just at beginner level and the representations in figures have space for improvement.
 I will update this repository after completing my Master degree in Bioinformatics when I have more time.
+This is only used to display what my level was during my Undergraduate degree.

 In this Git repository, the files used and figures produced for the Advanced Research Project in Metagenomics for BIOC0023 course at UCL (3rd-year module) are stored.